 Meet the predecessors, including Homo erectus, Neanderthals and australopithecines.
 Who were our closest relatives?
 Weigh up the evidence and decide for yourself.

-The gallery is located at the top of the grand Central Hall staircase on the upper mezannine level.
+The gallery is located at the top of the grand Hintze Hall (formerly the Central Hall) staircase on the upper mezannine level.

 The Green Zone's Our Place in Evolution gallery is closed.
 Sorry for any inconvenience.
 Visit the Britain: One Million Years of the Human Story exhibition to see incredible exhibits and archaeological finds and find out more about human evolution.